 How can I visit the Cadre Noir of Saumur?

-The Cadre Noir of Saumur is a major tourist attraction in the Loire Valley region where visitors can witness the incredible history and training of the School.
-You can enjoy guided tours through the impressive outdoor arena, stables and tack room, taking you on a journey back to the School's 17th century origins.
+The Cadre Noir of Saumur is a major tourist attraction in the Loire Valley region, where visitors can witness the incredible history and training of the School.
+You can enjoy guided tours through the impressive outdoor arena, stables, and tack room, taking you on a journey back to the School's 17th-century origins.

 Visitors can also buy tickets to the Matinales, which are shows dedicated to exhibiting the riding mastery of the Cadre Noir at work in the Grand Manège.
 Commentary is provided by a riding master while you watch the horses train in long reins, jumping, and the airs above the ground.
+Find out more here.